Marketing Funnel Creation

 As a business owner, no doubt, you understand the importance of a marketing strategy.
 Without it, your business would fall flat due to a lack of new customers bringing in the dollar to keep you in profit.
 If you haven’t considered every step of the customer journey, now is the time to start.

 One easy way to nurture your customers to ensure they return is a marketing funnel.
+Your funnel may be aimed at bringing in customers or it may be a b2b marketing funnel, with the aim of building relationships with other businesses.

 What is a marketing funnel?

-This strategy is so named because its appearance looks similar to a that of a funnel.
+You might still be wondering, what is a marketing funnel?
+It’s simple really.
+The strategy is so named because its appearance looks similar to a that of a funnel.
 The top of the funnel represents the largest number of people – potential customers hearing about your business for the first time.
 In contrast, the bottom category represents the smallest number – loyal customers who have returned to purchase from you.

 The concept of this strategy is to lure your customers into your funnel and towards your final product offering.
 Sharing free resources, guides and upsells along the way will ensure your customers trust your business.